safe-graph/GNN-FakeNews/README.md

 The fake news detection problem is instantiated as a graph classification task under the UPFD framework.

-You can run the code on virtual machine hosted by Code Ocean.
+You can run the project on the virtual machine hosted by the Code Ocean without manual configuration.

-We welcome contributions of SOTA results of existing models and results new models based on our dataset.
+We welcome contributions of results of existing models and the SOTA results of new models based on our dataset.
 You can check the [Leader Board](#leader-board) for implemented models and their performances.

 If you use the code in your project, please cite the following paper: